mostafa-ehab22/CS50x/README.md

 - **Web Development:** HTML, CSS, JavaScript, Flask, and SQL for building dynamic web applications.
 - **SQL & Databases:** Querying and managing structured data with SQL and SQLite.
 - **Cybersecurity & Cryptography:** Basics of security, encryption, and ethical hacking principles.
-- **Artificial Intelligence & Machine Learning:** Introduction to AI concepts, neural networks, and practical applications.
+- **Artificial Intelligence & Machine Learning:** AI fundamentals, Neural networks and real-world applications.
-- **Software Engineering Principles:** Writing clean, maintainable, and efficient code with debugging and testing best practices.
+- **Software Engineering Principles:** Writing clean code, debugging, testing and best practices.

 ## ⚠️ Disclaimer
 - Code is provided solely for educational purposes and should not be used or submitted as your own work.